Australian Cobberdog Origin

 Traditionally in Australia, country of its origin, your 'cobber' is your best and most loyal friend; buddy, pal, the one you can count on through thick and thin.
-The name fitted my vision for the breed.
+The name I chose fitted my vision for the breed.

-The Australian Cobberdog was accepted by the MDBA as a Pure Breed in development in January 2012, following 7 months of assessing my submission and records.
+The Australian Cobberdog was accepted by the MDBA as a Pure Breed in Development in January 2012, following 7 months of assessing my submission and records.
 Since then, the Cobberdog has gained immense popularity across the world, which in turn, has seen a big influx of new breeders before the breed has had the time to be stabilized.
 Because of this, not all Australian Cobberdogs will exhibit the characteristics that made them so popular in the first place.
-So be sure to let your chosen breeder know exactly what your needs are.
+So be sure to let your chosen breeder know what your needs are. |

 Australian Cobberdogs are no different in genetics than a number of individual established Pure Breeds which all have a portion of shared ancestry, having come from the same root stock.
 Yet they are individual Pure Breeds with their own DNA imprints.
 There are dozens of these, but just some examples are the Skye Terrier, the Scottish Terrier and the West Highland White Terrier, who all came from the same root stock.